stevan/Jackalope/README.md

 and core philosophy differ greatly.

-The documentation for the schema types themselves is contained within the schema (see, like really self-decribing), take a look at Jackalope::Schema::Spec to see this documentation.
+The documentation for the schema types themselves is contained within the schema (see, like really self-describing), take a look at Jackalope::Schema::Spec to see this documentation.
 I recommend reading that document from top to bottom, after which you should have all the information to understand what you just read, so I recommend re-reading it then.
 Hopefully at that point, it will all make sense.